Functions of bounded Musielak-Orlicz-type deformation and anisotropic Total Generalized Variation for image-denoising problems: The space of bounded deformations fields with generalized Orlicz growth

 for any $u \in BD(\Omega)$, where $T^\vphi$ is defined as in \eqref{def_test}. \\ We are left to prove that Proposition \ref{prop:singularPart} holds true under these hypotheses and choosing $\vphi$ as in \eqref{nostraphi}, namely that

 Note that the inequality "$\le$" is immediately verified thanks to the fact that Lemma \ref{lem:bound} holds under our assumptions.
 So it suffices to prove that

-Thanks to the lower semicontinuity assumption on $p$ on $\Omega$, we obtain that \eqref{leqhk} and \eqref{geqhk} hold.
+Thanks to the continuity assumption on $p$ in $\Omega$, we obtain that \eqref{leqhk} and \eqref{geqhk} hold.
 In particular, the second one holds for any $\beta \in [0,1]$, due to the non decreasing monotonicity of $(\cdot)^{p(x)}$.
 Observe that $h_k$ is lower semicontinuous by definition (it is a lower semicontinuous envelope, see \cite[Chapter 1]{DM}) and increasing in $k$.
 Consequently the same arguments as in the proof of Proposition \ref{prop:singularPart} lead to the desired conclusion.
 Moreover, let us remark that for every $u \in BD(\Omega)$ it holds

 since $\vphi^\infty(x) = 1$ in $Y$ as observed before, which indeed says that $E^s u$ is concentrated on $Y$. \\ Finally, following the same steps of the proof of Theorem \ref{thm:exactFormula}, since under our hypotheses the equivalent formulations of Lemma \ref{lem:bound}, Proposition \ref{prop:singularPart} and Proposition \ref{prop:exactFormulaAC} hold, we get the thesis. \end{proof}